ddnexus/pagy/docs/extras/limit.md

 # Limit Extra

-Allow the client to request a custom `limit` per page with an optional selector UI.
+Allow the client to request a custom page `limit` with an optional selector UI.
 It is useful with APIs or user-customizable UIs.

 !!!success Try it now!